strawberryfg/c2f-3dhm-human-caffe/README.md

   caffe train --solver=solver_d64.prototxt --snapshot=net_iter_640000.solverstate
   ```
   You will get around **37 mm** on train and **68 mm** on test.
 Loss ratio is 0.03:1.
 I again changed weight initialization of 3D heatmap from 0.001 gaussian $\rightarrow$ 0.0003.

+This sounds pretty sketchy, right?
+Another way to train this is simply train d1=1,d2=64 from scratch.
+Details:
+\emph{missing, TO DO}

+**Notes: **
+1. I set global stats to false during inference due to small batch size.
+I cannot recall the paper that mentions it.
+Let me find the paper.
+2. The major difference between prototxt is
+   a)
+   b)